|Best PLB for Light Packers||Garmin inReach Mini||Check Price||

-Do You Want a PLB for on-the-water use?
+Do You Want a Personal Locator Beacon for On-the-Water Use?

 The predecessor to the personal locator beacon is the EPIRB, which stands for “Emergency Position Indicating Radio Beacon.” an EPIRB is made to be attached directly to a boat, while PLBs are designed for personal use.
 Both devices track your location and send SOS signals.

 An EPIRB is meant to be installed on a boat, and can be set to trigger an SOS automatically when submerged in water.
 These devices have strobe lights and are designed to float.
 A PLB isn’t a true replacement for an EPIRB, but it will still work in marine environments, and can be carried by an individual crew member.
 If you want a PLB that will work when boating, you should get one that floats, is waterproof, and has a strobe.

 Best PLB For Marine Use: ACR ResQLink View